-WX VAPOR 2.5, Lenses: Against Near Infrared Laser, Frame: Matte Black
+WX VAPOR 2.5, Shield: Against Near Infrared Laser, Frame: Matte Black

 Fearlessness, boldness, and versatility!

 The WX VAPOR infuses its lightweight frame with an aggressive design, an outstanding field of view, and thin rubber-tipped temples to give a unique, bold look, packed with versatility.
 The flexible frame guarantees a fit on all head shapes, and the rubberized Twist Lock nosepiece ensures a superior grip during almost any activity.
 Designed with style and comfort in mind, the WX VAPOR is here to keep you safe from unexpected impacts.

 The WX VAPOR Laser Eye Protection offers unparalleled protection from harmful lasers, while maintaining a high transmission of light, making operations round the clock feasible.
 With protection from several visible- and NIR-lasers combinations in different configuration kits, you have the power to change the lenses needed to mitigate the threats and hazards of disorientation, dazzle, optical distortion, and short- and long-term eye damage.